-methamphetamine mixture than Ice or methamphetamine (actual) to trigger the same base offense level.
+The guideline reflects a 10:1 quantity ratio between methamphetamine on the one hand and Ice and methamphetamine (actual) on the other, such that it takes ten times more methamphetamine mixture than Ice or methamphetamine (actual) to trigger the same base offense level.
 Under this ratio, Ice is treated the same as pure methamphetamine.
 Thus, if a substance contains methamphetamine of at least 80 percent purity, the entire substance is treated as Ice.

 If the substance is not Ice, the applicable quantity is either the actual weight or the mixture, whichever results in the greater offense level.
 For example, a 5-kilogram (5,000 g) mixture of 60 percent purity would be equivalent to 3 kilograms of methamphetamine (actual) (5,000 g x 60% = 3,000 g).
-Three kilograms of methamphetamine (actual) results in the greater base offense level (36) than the 5 kilograms of methamphetamine mixture (34) and therefore will set the base offense level for the substance.
+Three kilograms of methamphetamine (actual) results in the greater base offense level (level 36) than the 5 kilograms of methamphetamine mixture (level 34) and therefore will set the base offense level for the substance.

 Courts differ in whether purity, and specifically purity of Ice, may be proven by circumstantial evidence.
 Most appellate courts have acknowledged the issue without squarely holding one way or the other, where the ultimate classification would not impact the defendant's sentence.
-183
+185